scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 1. Provide a stack name.
 Your stack name start exactly with your TeamName (case sensitive).
 Following your stack name you should provide your name and maybe the purpose of the stack, e.g. `demo-bboe-4apps`, and `demo-bboe-tsung`.
 2. Select the application server EC2 instance type.
-For now use only `t1.micro` until that option disappears then use `t2.micro`.
+Please use `t2.micro` for deployment testing.
+You will use larger instances when load testing.
 3. Specify the git branch of your application server to deploy.
 4. Select your team name.